Roast Tomatoes with Garlic Basil and Chilli

 The flavours of the tomatoes with the tangy garlic and chilli and earthiness of the basil compliments itself very well.

 Serve the tomatoes on their own, or turn it into a garnish for salad, top a pasta, serve it as a dressing for chicken, burgers or sausages at a BBQ.
 It can be used in so many different ways and even tastes wonderful with pulled pork.
+I’ve also found that serving it as a soft salsa for other meals works well.
+If you want you can jar them and pop them in the fridge for a later date.
+Great to keep them going a little longer.
+Just remember to take them out a few hours before you need them so they get to room temperature.

 New kitchen gadget alert.
 My new favourite pan is this glass oven proof roaster from Judge.
 The thick glass roaster is perfect for cooking and presenting the dinner on the table.
 It is unbelievably light yet holds heat well and easy to pick up out of the oven when wearing gloves.
 It also washes up a treat.
 (I hate washing up so this means a lot to me).